C-NET TESTING PROCEDURES DURING THE CURRENT COVID-19 OUTBREAK

 TEST SITE INFORMATION

-• For an up-to-date list of temporary site closures, CLICK HERE.
+• For an up-to-date list of which sites are open, CLICK HERE.

 • For a list of FAQs about PPE and other COVID-19 implemented